 Location is a place or position that can be used to find someone.
 Physical address, building name, building number, floor, suite, room, and office or cubicle number provide or describe a person’s location.

 Identity and Location Management is comprised of those activities we engage in to ensure that everyone who is affiliated with UCSF and uses its resources is known, or identifiable, to the University.
-UCSF maintains an identity system, known as the Individual Identifier Database (IID), and a location system, known as the Campus Locator System (CLS).
-Individuals employed by or affiliated with the University of California, San Francisco, including students, must have their identity recorded in IID (or its replacement system).
-Except for students, individuals employed by or affiliated with the University of California, San Francisco must have their location recorded in CLS (or its replacement system).
+UCSF maintains an identity system, known as the Hitachi Identity and Access Management system (Hitachi ID).
+Individuals employed by or affiliated with the University of California, San Francisco, including students, must have their identity recorded in Hitachi ID (or its replacement system).
+Except for students, individuals employed by or affiliated with the University of California, San Francisco must have their location recorded in Hitachi ID (or its replacement system).

 Contact Responsible Office (see above) with any questions.